luanti-org/docs.luanti.org/content/for-engine-devs/releasing-luanti.md

 The [feature freeze](#feature-freeze) and release date is set by core developers.

-Historically, the Minetest release intervals were in between half and an entire year.
-To deliver bugfixes and features more quickly, the goal is to release more often.
+In the past, the team aimed to release every 6 months.
+Whilst this was sometimes met, releases were usually delayed by months.
+To deliver bugfixes and features more quickly, the goal is to consistently release every 3 months - without delaying releases for specific features.

  * Goal: January, April, July, October
  * A release before November should be prioritized because the Game Jam ([2024 forum post](https://forum.luanti.org/viewtopic.php?t=31059)) would like to make use of new features.